Operator-aware shadow importance sampling for accurate fidelity estimation: Optimization for general states

 In this section, we propose an optimization algorithm that can be applied to any IOC-POVM, namely \emph{OASIS-GT} (operator-aware shadow importance sampling for general targets).
 The key idea is to expand the target operator in an IOC-POVM, which introduces non-unique coefficients.
 We keep the estimator unbiased, and choose the sampling law so that the worst-case variance is minimized.
 The proposed estimation procedure for general states is outlined in Algorithm~\ref{algorithm:oasis_lp}, and its complete derivation is provided in Appendix~\ref{appendix:algorithm_1_derivation}.

 OASIS-GT provides a general solution for random targets.
 However, as will be demonstrated in Section~\ref{section:experiments}, applying OASIS-GT to highly structured states such as the GHZ and W states shows diminished performance when compared with previous algorithms such as G-DFE and C-DFE.
-This is because for these special states, the Pauli operators with nonzero probabilities can be grouped very efficiently, which eliminates the potential advantage of optimizations that do not rely on grouping (such as LP).
+This is because for these special states, the Pauli operators with nonzero probabilities are sparse and can be grouped efficiently, which eliminates the potential advantage of optimizations that struggle to recognize this property (for a more detailed discussion, see Remark~\ref{remark:why_lp_worse} in Appendix~\ref{appendix:algorithm_1_derivation}).
+In this regard, we remark that OASIS-GT is \emph{not} universally preferable.
+While it achieves the best performance for Haar-random states, which exhibit minimal structure, we leave a complete characterization of the regimes in which it is most effective to future work.